Cassidy-Thersby/BFB-321/README.md

 ### Views !!!
 1. **low_stock_products**: View of products with low stock alerts
 2. **inventory_summary**: Summary statistics for the dashboard

+## Database Demonstration
+The foodconnect.sql migration file was executed successfully in SQLite to create and populate the foodconnect.db database.
+It includes four normalized tables (suppliers, recipients, food_surplus, and food_requests) linked by foreign keys.
+Sample data was inserted into each table (5 records per table) to demonstrate supplier-to-recipient food supply chain interactions.
+The successful execution was verified using SELECT COUNT(*) queries, confirming that all tables contain sample data.

 ## Sample Data
 The database includes the following data types: